Edit

 • Virtual network: Integrated with the App Service app and isolates back-end network traffic.

-• Azure Cosmos DB: Accessible only from behind its private endpoint.
-A database is created for you on the database account.
+• Azure Database for PostgreSQL flexible server: Accessible only from within the virtual network.
+A database and a user are created for you on the server.

-• Private DNS zones: Enable DNS resolution of the database server and the Redis cache in the virtual network.
+• Private DNS zones: Enables DNS resolution of the key vault and the database server in the virtual network.

 3. Secure connection secrets

-The creation wizard generated the connectivity string for you already as an app setting.
+The creation wizard generated the connectivity variables for you already as app settings.
 However, the security best practice is to keep secrets out of App Service completely.
-You'll move your secrets to a key vault and change your app setting to a Key Vault reference with the help of Service Connectors.
+You'll move your secrets to a key vault and change your app setting to Key Vault references with the help of Service Connectors.

-1. In the left menu, select Settings > Environment variables.
+1. In the left menu of the App Service page, select Settings > Environment variables.

-2. Next to AZURE_COSMOS_CONNECTIONSTRING, select Show value.
-This connection string lets you connect to the Cosmos DB database secured behind a private endpoint.
+5. Copy the username and password strings after User Id= and Password= for use later.
+This app setting lets you connect to the Postgres database secured behind a private endpoint.
 However, the secret is saved directly in the App Service app, which isn't the best.
 You'll change this.

-Step 2: Create a key vault for secure management of secrets.
+Step 3: Create a key vault for secure management of secrets

 1. In the top search bar, type "key vault", then select Marketplace > Key Vault.